krAshwin/CTF_Writeups/_posts/2020-08-17-harder-thm.md

 PORT      STATE    SERVICE        REASON      VERSION 22/tcp    open     ssh            syn-ack     OpenSSH 8.3 (protocol 2.0) 80/tcp    open     http           syn-ack     nginx 1.18.0
 | http-methods:
 |_  Supported Methods: GET HEAD POST
 |_http-server-header: nginx/1.18.0
 |_http-title: Error
 ```
 We have two ports open, one nginx server and another SSH.

-So, let's take a step back and red the description of the machine.
+So, let's take a step back and read the description of the machine.
 ```
 Hints to the initial foodhold: Look closely at every request.
 Re-scan all newly found web services/folders and may use some wordlists from seclists.
 ```
-We have to look closely at every request, so let's do that...and there we find some intersting stuff
+We have to look closely at every request, so let's do that...and there we find some interesting stuff
 ```
 HTTP/1.1 200 OK
 Server: nginx/1.18.0